evanandrewrose/slick-dynamodb/README.md

 ---

-`I am` / `this work is` not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Amazon, or any of its subsidiaries or its affiliates.
+`I am` / `this work is` not affiliated, associated, authorized, endorsed by, or in any way officially connected with Amazon, or any of its subsidiaries or its affiliates.